kipraskrasilnikas/real-time-data-RabbitMQ/README.md

 # Real-Time data streaming in RabbitMQ

-A project that sends 500 numbers (ranging from -100 to 100) generated at random, through the selected amount of channels(queues) in real time.
+A project that sends X amount of numbers (ranging from -100 to 100) generated at random, through the selected amount of channels(queues) in real time.

 ## Prerequisites